Last Updated on January 7, 2022 by Grow with Bovees

 When it’s time to change the oil, remove the spark plug and secure it.
 Locate the oil drain plug which is usually under the deck.
 On a larger mower, you may need to lift it up using a mower lift, this will make general maintenance much esaier overall.
 Drain the oil and wipe the area with a clean cloth while making sure no debris falls into the crankcase.

 Place an oil pan or newspapers on the floor and tilt the mower to drain the oil out.
 Twist the drain plug clockwise and tighten the wrench.
-Add oil as mentioned in the manual and run the engine to check for leaks.
+Add oil, normally SAE 30 or 10W30, you need to check which, in the manual and run the engine to check for leaks.
 That should fix it.

 Use TruFuel Gas to Avoid Old Gas Problems